wcm-io/wcm-io-handler/url/src/site/markdown/configuration.md

 ### Service user configuration

-The URL handler required a service user mapping for detecting client libraries located at `/apps` or `/libs` with "allowProxy" mode, to rewrite resource URLs pointing to them to `/etc.clientlibs`.
+The URL handler requires a service user mapping for detecting client libraries located at `/apps` or `/libs` with "allowProxy" mode, to rewrite resource URLs pointing to them to `/etc.clientlibs`.

 Create a service user mapping for the factory configuration `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` with an entry like this: